 By October 2016 sufficient funds had been raised to begin the work.
 One Tiffany window (“Sun of Righteousness”) was removed and sent to Glass Source Studio in Shelton, CT to repair a serious crack.
 Later in October the Armstrong center altar window was removed and transported to the studio for total restoration.
 In December the Tiffany Sunrise window was re-installed.
 The exterior cover for the Sunrise window was replaced with clear safety glass.

 At the end of March 2017 the beautifully restored center altar window was re-installed and the exterior cover was replaced with clear glass, completing Phase I. At that same time the south altar window was removed and taken to the studio for restoration, beginning Phase II.
 On August 1, 2017 the south altar window was re-installed (with clear glass exterior cover) and the north altar window was removed for restoration.
 On November 14, 2017 the restored north altar window was re-installed (with clear glass exterior cover), completing Phase II.
 In March of 2018 the four Tiffany seasons windows were cleaned and repaired, with clear safety glass exterior covers installed.
 The Tiffany Room was also replastered and a replica of the original parlor fireplace was installed.
 In August of 2018 Phase IV began with the restoration of the southwest (portico) chapel side window.
-As funds become available in 2019 the northwest chapel side window will be restored.
+As funds have become available the northwest chapel side window has been restored in 2020.

-Contact the Chapel Windows group (Marie Civco, Shelley Harms, Barry Webber, or Nels White) with any questions, or use the contact us form below.
+Contact the Chapel Windows group (Marie Civco, Shelley Harms, Barry Webber, or Nels White) with any questions, or use the “contact us” form at the bottom left of this page.

-One-Time Contributions to the Windows Project can be also made below.
+Contributions to the Windows Project are welcome.
 Thank you!
-If you are able to make a pledge of continuing support, please visit the Windows Pledge page.
+If you are able to make a pledge of continuing support or this project, please visit the Windows Pledge page.

 Project Status Update